 A one week summer program, Davidson Summer STARS focused on meeting academic and social needs of 8- to 12-year-old Young Scholars.

 At the annual Summit, more than 300 Davidson Young Scholars and their families connected with each other during a three-day weekend.
 Leading experts in gifted education delivered keynote speeches and facilitated parent presentations.
 Young Scholars attended workshops in various academic areas.
 This event also included exhibitor booths, meet and greets, BBQ lunches, a talent show and a simultaneous chess game.

 Areas of Service

-Family Consultants serve Young Scholar families based on these speciality areas:
+Family Consultants serve Young Scholar families based on these specialty areas: